Everything you need to know about ordering the Samsung Galaxy Z Flip and Galaxy S20

 As more retailers and carriers announce their preorder plans, we'll update this post with the latest information.

-Discuss: Galaxy S20 and Galaxy Z Flip: How to preorder Samsung's latest phones
+Discuss: Galaxy S20, S20 Plus and S20 Ultra: How to preorder Samsung's latest phones

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.